-Half of nursing staff in ‘high-risk environments’ have been asked to care for patients without adequate personal protective equipment during the coronavirus outbreak, according to survey findings published on Saturday.
+Half of nursing staff in ‘high-risk environments’ have been asked to care for patients without adequate PPE during the coronavirus outbreak, according to survey findings on shortages published on Saturday.

 The survey of more than 13,000 nursing staff by the Royal College of Nursing also revealed that one in four (39%) of respondents working in non-high-risk environments said they were being asked to reuse single use PPE.

 In high-risk environments, 51% of those working reported pressure to reuse single use PPE.
 High-risk environments include areas where Covid-19 patients or suspected patients are being treated on ventilators.

 RCN chief executive Dame Donna Kinnair said: ‘These figures unmask the gut-wrenching shortages nursing staff are dealing with in all health care settings.’

 She continued: ‘The crisis is taking the lives of nursing staff, and their colleagues feel they’ve been left exposed.
 All decision-makers involved here need to get an urgent grip on the situation.’

 The report also found that one in five (18%) respondents had issues with PPE because of individual needs, such as disabilities, religious and cultural practices, having facial hair or wearing glasses.

 The survey found that nursing staff had particular problems with spectacles, with a third (30%) of respondents saying they could not access eye protection on their shift.

 The report also stated: ‘Respondents described the protective goggles provided to staff as being self-assembly and flimsy.